 2La Pelle Café

-The place I go for my flat white fix.
+In need of your flat white fix?
+La Pelle is your spot.
 The coffee is tasty and the croissants are too.
 They also have free Wi-Fi which is a nice bonus.

 Things to Do